Contact Allergy in Dogs

 Diagnosis

 The diagnosis of a contact allergy in dogs requires a thorough examination by a veterinarian.
 The first step is to rule out other causes of the skin reaction, such as parasite infestation or food allergies.
-This can be done through a combination of physical examination, anamnesis and, if necessary, laboratory tests.
+This can be done through a combination of physical examination, medical history, and, if necessary, laboratory tests.

-In some cases, a biopsy of the affected skin area can also be performed to rule out other skin diseases and confirm the diagnosis.
+In some cases, a biopsy of the affected skin area may also be performed to rule out other skin diseases and confirm the diagnosis.
 Collaboration with a specialized veterinary dermatologist can be helpful in making an accurate diagnosis.

 Therapy